Application PortalContact Us

 About

-The Grand Rapids Art Museum (GRAM) collaborated with a local interdisciplinary artist, Mandy Cano Villalobos, as well as a local ballet company, Deos Ballet for the Interactive Student Experiences to create an interdisciplinary experience for middle school and high school students and educators.
-Students participated in three immersive experiences during their two-hour visit to GRAM: the "Border Cantos | Sonic Border" exhibition tour experience with GRAM Docents in the galleries; a ballet performance and subsequent breakout activities including small group discussions and movement exercises with professional dancers from the Deos Ballet; and a Sound Innovation Maker Station artmaking activity with artist Mandy Cano Villalobos.
+GRAM collaborated with localartist Mandy Cano Villalobos and Deos Contemporary Ballet to create an interdisciplinary experience for middle and high school students and educators.
+Students participated in three immersive opportunities during their two-hour visit to the museum: the "Border Cantos | Sonic Border" exhibition tour with docents; a ballet performance and subsequent breakout activities, including small group discussions and movement exercises with professional dancers; and a Sound Innovation Maker Station artmaking activity with Villalobos.

 Intended Outcome